sctb/lumen/README.md

 nan
 ```

-Another expression that evaluates to itself is `nil`, which represents nothingness, but it isn't printed back:
+`nil` represents nothingness, and it isn't printed back:
 ```
 > nil
 >